Analogue Gravity: Catalogue of Models

 one can arrive at the set of coupled equations:

 Here

-The equation for the classical wave function of the condensate is closed only when the back-reaction effect due to the fluctuations are neglected.
-(This back-reaction is hiding in the parameters $\tilde m$ and $\tilde n$.)
+The equation for the classical wave function of the condensate is closed only when the backreaction effect due to the fluctuations is neglected.
+(This backreaction is hiding in the parameters $\tilde m$ and $\tilde n$.)
 This is the approximation contemplated by the Gross--Pitaevskii equation.
-In general one will have to solve both equations simultaneously.
+In general, one will have to solve both equations simultaneously.
 Adopting the Madelung representation for the wave function of the condensate

-and defining an irrotational ``velocity field'' by $\v\equiv {\bnabla\theta}/{m}$, the Gross--Pitaevskii equation can be rewritten as a continuity equation plus an Euler equation:
+and defining an irrotational ``velocity field'' by $\vbf\equiv {\bnabla\theta}/{m}$, the Gross--Pitaevskii equation can be rewritten as a continuity equation plus an Euler equation: